 - Development Hell: The game started out as being a Super Famicom game shortly after the release of EarthBound, and was then moved to the N64DD, then the N64, then delayed several times until finally being canceled.
 It was ultimately revived for the GBA.

 - Fan Translation: These awesome guys!
-The online readme, about halfway down the page, starts a very, very long list of every hack that had to made in order to make the translation work.
+The online readme, about halfway down the page, starts a very, very long list of every hack that had to be programmed in order to make the translation work.
 Buried in there is this gem:The game only had enough memory for 40 letters of battle text on the screen at once.
 Fixing this was assumed impossible, but a fix was figured out anyway, allowing for infinite text per line.

-- Marth Debuted in Smash Bros.: Infamously, Lucas debuted in the West in Super Smash Bros.
+- Marth Debuted in "Smash Bros.": Infamously, Lucas debuted in the West in Super Smash Bros.
 Brawl and with him brought a truckload of spoilers to casually sling around as if it doesn't matter, including King P.'s identity and New Pork City.
 This did not amuse a large number of fans.

 - Sequel Gap: It came out a good twelve years after EarthBound's Japanese release.

 - The N64 game was also supposed to be a lot Darker and Edgier—mostly due to the fact Itoi was suffering from depression at the time.
 This version of the game was widely called EarthBound 64 by both Nintendo and gaming press, so more often than not it's still called that in discussions to differentiate it from the released GBA version.
 Despite its extensive previewing at various Nintendo and game events, it never got very far.
 It was stuck in Development Hell for a very long time, and Shigesato Itoi was, not being very knowledgeable about computers, very ambitious with the project.
 Due to these and other factors, it ended up being cancelled and restarted several years later for the Game Boy Advance.

-- One of the most famous sequences from the 64 version which didn't make it into the GBA game was a sequence where Claus and Lucas rode a cart through a mine shaft.
+- One of the most famous sequences from the N64 version which didn't make it into the GBA game was a sequence where Claus and Lucas rode a cart through a mine shaft.
 In the game, they're separated in Chapter 1 and never reunited until their duel at the finale.

 - Not even the Game Boy Advance version is free of this trope.
 Some sprites were found with Porky in a different machine and some of those sprites of him in that machine when put together make a glass shattering animation which looks like his defeat was different from the final version which could mean that you originally were able to kill him off before they changed it to where he escapes in and traps himself in the Absolutely Safe Capsule forever.